Royal TernThalasseus maximus

 - Cool Facts

-- The Royal Tern makes its nest scrape on the ground on low-lying islands.
+- The Royal Tern makes its nest scrape on the ground of low-lying islands.
 The pair defecates directly on the nest rim, perhaps to reinforce the nest against flooding.
 After a few weeks, the nest rim hardens.

-- The oldest recorded Royal tern was at least 30 years, 6 months old when it was found in Belize in 2013.
+- The oldest recorded Royal Tern was at least 30 years, 6 months old when it was found in Belize in 2013.
 It had been banded in North Carolina in 1983.